 7 For the earth which drinks in the rain that often comes upon it, and bears herbs useful for those by whom it is cultivated, receives blessing from God;

-Verses 7 and 8 gives an illustration from nature of the points made in the first 6 verses.
-The illustration of the field contrast two types of land–fertile (6:7) and barren (6:8).
+Verses 7 and 8 give an illustration from nature of the points made in the first six verses.
+The illustration of the field contrasts two types of land—fertile (6:7) and barren (6:8).
 Those who “fall away” are like the barren field.
 That kind of field is burned.
 These verses contrast fruitful believers with unfruitful.
 The unfruitful believer is that way because he has a case of arrested spiritual development.

 These verses give an agricultural illustration that provides a spiritual truth.
 Fruit in the Christian life has the blessing of God.
 God rejects non-productive Christian living.
-Verses 7 and 8 contrast the growing believer from the stagnate one.
-Verse 7 characterizes the Christian who is growing toward maturity whereas verse 8 depicts the stagnate Christian who does not produce because he is immature.
+Verses 7 and 8 contrast the growing believer with the stagnant one.
+Verse 7 characterizes the Christian who is growing toward maturity, whereas verse 8 depicts the stagnant Christian who does not produce because he is immature.

 7 For the earth which drinks in the rain that often comes upon it,

 The “earth” is by analogy the believer.
 He can produce two different crops: a good crop or a poor yield such as “thorns and briers” (He 6:8).
-The principle here is to operate on the New Testament economy, which is that Christ made every provision to live the Christian life.
+The principle here is that we are to operate on the New Testament economy, in which Christ has made every provision for us to live the Christian life.
 We are not to revert to any other system.
-Once we acquire principles from the Word about how to live life and apply them to our experience then we will be productive in Christian living.
+Once we acquire principles from the Word about how to live life and apply them to our experience, we will be productive in Christian living.

 and bears herbs useful for those by whom it is cultivated,